KarelPeeters/scheduler/notes/design.md

 * Post-pruning: prune useless operations once we reach a done state, immediately setting better bounds.
   * We can prune even earlier, eg. as soon as a value is dead we can prune all copies of it that haven't been used.
 * Try shuffling the order of actions instead of picking some potentially worst case fixed ordering.
+* Drop useless operations in done state to get tighter bound.
+  * ie. still-running and transfers that didn't get used

 # Low level optimizations

 * Early exit in dominance check
 * Optimize data structures
+  * Frontier cache (with a dynamically scaling size depending on hit rates?)
+  * For starting operations: immediatly iterate only over actions that have actually been triggered?
 * Support state undo actions
 * Rewrite in Rust
+  * Bitsets for sets where possible.
+* Merge both the done and partial frontier?
+  * This would probably involve integrating the estimates better?
+* Write all checks so condition checks fail as soon as possible.

 # Extra features